jpsehyun/Portfolio/README.md

 # Sudoku Random Generator

 This project will randomly generate a complete sukodu board for the user.
-Additional feature such as playable board is also achievable

 ****************To Run the Program****************